lkbrittian/lisspring2026/koha_doc.md

 ## Reflection

 Overall, installation went very smoothly.
 My machine didn't crash, I seem to have correctly enabled the firewalls on the VM instance, I didn't have to redo any commands or relaunch the server, and everything seems to be functioning as intended with Koha.
-Hopefully everything will remain optional.
+Hopefully everything will remain operational.